Shippable/docs/sources/deploy/cd_of_single_container_applications_to_orchestration_platforms.md

 ##4.
 Define `app_service_def`.

-* Description: `app_service_def` is a [manifest](/platform/workflow/job/manifest) job used to create a service definition of a deployable unit of your application.
+* **Description:** `app_service_def` is a [manifest](/platform/workflow/job/manifest) job used to create a service definition of a deployable unit of your application.
 The service definition consists of the image, options and environment.
 The definition is also versioned (any change to the inputs of the manifest creates a new semantic version of the manifest) and is immutable.
-* Required: Yes.
+* **Required:** Yes.

-* Yml block:
+**Steps**

 Add the following yml block to your [shippable.jobs.yml](/platform/tutorial/workflow/shippable-jobs-yml/) file.

 ```
   jobs: